Travelling in Europe - Essential Travel Guides / Books (European Vacation)

 I shall, here, look at two of our favourite publishers and two of our most-visited countries: 'Rough Guide' and 'Berlitz'; France and Spain.

-As well as warm weather, we also seek out beautiul scenery, castles and churches, golden beaches fringing blue seas, and enjoyable food.
-And we like to try out our languages!
+As well as warm weather, like many other travellers, we also seek out beautiful scenery, castles and churches, golden beaches fringing blue seas, and enjoyable food.

-We take lots of books with us, to help us enjoy our time away.
-These include books on the history of the areas; books on the flora and fauna; local & regional guide books; phrase books & dictionaries.
-We also take maps ~ usually a big road atlas of the country / countries we are visiting, plus a number of Michelin local maps .
+We also take maps ~ usually a big road atlas of the country / countries we are visiting, plus a number of Michelin local maps.
 We can do this, because we have a people-carrier, with a fair amount of space.

 Travel Guides